A Blessed Autumn Equinox to you!

 There are some great songs for giving thanks and for honoring the harvest.
 You can look these up on YouTube if you need ideas.
 Singing together is a really lovely way to connect.

 2. Get crafty- Why not craft your own broom?
 This can be looked at as a tool of balance representing both masculine and feminine energies.
 It can be crafted by found items.

 3. To play with the idea of balance you might also make a nature mandala.
 You can do this on your own by gathering items from the land (or your garden) and then creating a mandala out of these items.
 It is also a fun activity to do in a group, with people moving into the center and placing items as they feel so called.
 When doing this with a group you might ask everyone to bring items from their yards or gardens to co-create this mandala with the shared energy of everyone’s home spaces.
 Alternatively, you might choose to go for a hike together choosing items along the way.
 Remember all items must be earth based as the idea is to create it and then allow it to go back to the earth.

 4. Make medicine- Each year at the equinox my circle makes a collective batch of fire cider to help us sustain health through the winter months.
 I made my own batch last year too in order to have a little extra on hand for the cold and flu season.
 Fire cider is an apple cider vinegar based medicine with immune boosting properties.
-This is Rosemary Gladstar’s recipe.
-There are many variations on this recipe so if this one isn't to your liking, I encourage you to explore and find one that sounds just right for you!
+If you search the web for fire cider recipe's you will find variations to fit every palate.
+I like Rosemary Gladstar's recipe myself.

-Happy Autumnal Equinox Wise Women!
+Happy Autumnal Equinox Wise Ones!
 May your harvests carry you through the dark months.